 There will be a few questions that utilize country-specific codes or involve post-coding.
-These include the questions on language, the questions about political parties and the question about tribe or ethnic group.
+These include the questions on language, the questions about political parties and the question about ethnic ier cultural group.
 In each case, country-specific lists are supposed to be added to the questionnaire during the indigenization process, and country-specific codes assigned from the country's pre-assigned coding range listed in Section 4.3.3.

 For each of these questions, there is also an "other (specify)" option so that responses offered by respondents that are not included on the pre-selected list can still be captured.
 A second string variable will be included in the data set for capturing verbatim any "other (specify)" responses that are recorded.
-It will then be up to the NI and/or the data manager to code these additional responses.
+It will then be up to the NI and/or the data manager to code these additional responses using the country-specific codes.